wizardone/minimus/README.md

 # Minimus
 Minimalistic state machine for Ruby.
-If you want something really simple that is 97% less complex that most state machines out there give it a try.
+If you want something really simple that is 97% less complex...

 ## Installation